Conformal inference for cell type annotation with graph-structured constraints: Conformal inference

 \subsection{Conformal risk control for graph-structured labels}

 We develop our approach as a special case of the broader framework of conformal risk control \citep{angelopoulos2022conformal}.
-Let $\hat{y}(x)$ be the class with maximum estimated probability.
+Let $\hat{y}(x)$ be the class with maximum estimated probability returned by the classification model $\hat{f}$.
 Given a directed acyclic graph, define $\mathcal{P}(v)$ as the set of descendant nodes and $\mathcal{A}(v)$ as the set of ancestor nodes of $v$.
 Let $N$ denote the set of leaf nodes of the graph (i.e. nodes with no outgoing edges).
 Define $\mathcal{L}(v)$ as the set of leaf nodes that are descendants of the node $v$, i.e. $\mathcal{L}(v)=\mathcal{P}(v) \cap N$.
 For each node $v$, define a score $g(v,x)$ as the sum of the predicted probabilities of the leaf nodes that are descendants of $v$: $g(v,x)=\sum_{i \in \mathcal{L}(v)} \hat{f}(x)_i$.

-Our proposal to build the prediction sets $C_\lambda (x)$ is to start from the predicted class $\hat{y}(x)$ and traverse the graph upward until we find an ancestor of $\hat{y}(x)$ with a score of at least $\lambda$.
-All leaf descendants of this ancestor are then included in the prediction set.
-However, this approach alone is insufficient.
-In the conformal risk control framework, prediction sets must be nested as $\lambda$ increases and therefore the loss function must be monotonic and non-increasing in $\lambda$.
-If we stop at the $\hat{y}(x)$ ancestor, we might exclude some leaf nodes that would have been included for smaller values of $\lambda$ due to potential ramifications in the DAG, causing the loss function to be non-monotonic.
-Therefore, we also include all other subgraphs containing $\hat{y}(x)$ with scores below $\lambda$.
+Our proposal to construct the prediction sets $C_\lambda(x)$ builds directly on these scores.
+Among all ancestors of the predicted class $\hat{y}(x)$, we identify the ancestor $v$ whose score is the smallest among those exceeding the threshold $\lambda$.
+Intuitively, this node represents the most specific ancestor of $\hat{y}(x)$ whose cumulative probability mass is at least $\lambda$.
+All leaf descendants of this ancestor are included in the prediction set.

+This operation alone, however, is insufficient within the conformal risk control framework.
+In the presence of ramifications in the DAG (i.e. multiple parents for a node), restricting the prediction set to the leaf descendants of this single ancestor may lead to prediction sets that are not nested as $\lambda$ increases, and consequently to a loss function that is not monotonic in $\lambda$.
+To ensure the required nesting property, we additionally include the leaf descendants of all ancestors of $\hat{y}(x)$ whose scores are strictly below $\lambda$.
+This construction guarantees that the prediction sets expand monotonically as a function of $\lambda$, as required by conformal risk control.

 In formulas, the prediction sets are built as follows: